Mirailisc/Mirailisc/README.md

 My name is Phubordin "Mark" Poolnai 🧒🏽

-I'm a freshman college student who have one year of experience in front-end development.
+I'm a freshman college student who have two years of experience in front-end development.
 I am also interested in back-end development and DevOps.

 ### Things that I current working and learning on
 - JavaScript / TypeScript